Human Attention During Localization of Memory Bugs in C Programs: Background and Related Work

 Program comprehension itself has a long history as research discovering how people read and understand source code~\cite{cornelissen2009systematic, dominic2020program, maalej2014comprehension, schroter2017comprehending, stapleton2020human}.
 Sometimes formalized as the ``concept assignment problem''~\cite{biggerstaff1993concept}, the idea is that reading code is the process of interpreting the low-level implementation details in code as high-level concepts about program behavior.
-Eye tracking helps investigate the mechanical process of reading those low-level details.
+To study how developers engage with these low-level details, researchers often use eye-tracking to examine the mechanics of visual attention.
+One fundamental component of this analysis is fixations, when the eyes briefly pause on a specific point to allow the brain to process visual information~\cite{grabinger2025cookbook}.
+Analyzing fixations provides insight into how developers allocate attention during code reading.
 For example, Aschwanden and Crosby~\cite{aschwanden2006code} observed how programmers' eyes moved while examining a snippet of code featuring a loop and equations.
 Bednarik and Tukiainen~\cite{bednarik2006eye} focused on scanpaths (i.e., sequences of eye movements) as participants tried to make sense of two small programs.
 Their findings revealed that programmers’ mental strategies sharpen over time, as indicated by fewer shifts in visual focus.
+Peitek ~\emph{et al.} showed that knowledge guides the eyes of proficient programmers~\cite{peitek2022correlates}.
 Later, Rodeghero~\emph{et al.}~\cite{rodeghero2014improving} turned their attention to how developers write documentation, using this information to inform advances in automated summarization tools.
-Followup examination of these results extracted and categorized different eye tracking movement strategies~\cite{rodeghero2015empirical, rodeghero2015eye}.
-Abid~\emph{et al.}~\cite{abid2019developer} expanded on Rodeghero’s study~\cite{rodeghero2014improving}, incorporating real-world project contexts and a realistic IDE interface (better interfaces are possible with newer eye tracking devices and infrastructure).
+Followup examination of these results extracted and categorized different eye-tracking movement strategies~\cite{rodeghero2015empirical, rodeghero2015eye}.
+Abid~\emph{et al.}~\cite{abid2019developer} expanded on Rodeghero’s study~\cite{rodeghero2014improving}, incorporating real-world project contexts and a realistic IDE interface (better interfaces are possible with newer eye-tracking devices and infrastructure).
 Similar findings have been observed in related areas such as reading UML diagrams, with some diagram formats leading to more thorough program comprehension than others~\cite{gueheneuc2006taupe, Sharif:2010:ELD:1796177.1796642}.

 A few papers have sought to combine programmer visual attention with neural network-based models to predict human behavior or change machine behavior to be more like human behavior.
 For example, Karas~\emph{et al.}~\cite{karas2024tale} compared eye movement pattern strategies when reading code for different tasks, then used these results to design novel neural network architectures to do those tasks~\cite{zhang2024eyetrans}.
 Likewise Bansal~\emph{et al.}~\cite{bansal2023scanpath} modeled eye movements as scanpaths and augmented the attention mechanism in a neural network to improve code documentation generation~\cite{bansal2023human}.
 The idea of combining human with AI attention is starting to take root outside of software engineering, with preliminary evidence showing performance improvements in various tasks such as image recognition and text generation~\cite{fong2018using, lopez2024seeing}.